Dangerously Close Call On Mexico City Runway With Delta & Aeromexico Jets

 • An Aeromexico Connect Embraer E190 with the registration code XA-ALP, operating flight AM1631 from Aguascalientes (AGU)

 Air traffic controllers cleared the Aeromexico jet to land on runway 5R, while at the same time, clearing the Delta jet to line up on the runway and hold, and then to commence its takeoff roll.
-Obviously it’s normal for the same runway to be used for takeoffs and landings, but not at exactly the same time.
+It’s normal for the same runway to be used for takeoffs and landings, but not at exactly the same time.

 Runway 5R is really long — it’s 12,800 feet (3,900 meters), due largely to Mexico City’s high altitude.
 One important thing to understand is that there’s a displaced threshold on the runway, meaning that planes can only land around 1,700 feet (520 meters) beyond the point where they can take off.
+Thank goodness the runway has that, or else this ending could’ve been even scarier.

-What essentially happened here is that the Aeromexico aircraft overflew the Delta aircraft that was on the runway, and then still landed, even though there was another plane occupying the runway.
-Fortunately the Boeing aircraft rejected its takeoff at around 60 knots, preventing a catastrophe.
+What happened here is that the Aeromexico aircraft overflew the Delta aircraft that was on the runway, and then still landed, even though there was another plane occupying the runway.
+Fortunately the Delta aircraft rejected its takeoff at around 60 knots, preventing a catastrophe.
 The Delta flight ended up returning to the gate, and then departing again around two hours later.

 How could an incident like this happen?

-While we see a lot of close calls, I’d say this is among the worst we’ve seen in quite some time.
-After all, on a runway, there’s only one direction to go.
 It’s a bit different than when you have a plane crossing a runway without authorization, or a close call in the air, where it’s still unlikely that the planes would actually collide.
 On a runway, though, there’s a lot less ability to avoid disaster.

 Obviously something like this raises several questions.
 For one, how could the air traffic controllers clear an aircraft to land and depart from the same runway at the same time?
 Was it a brain fart?
 Was there some other miscommunication?